-- Be sure your physician(s) and nurses know what medications you have been
+- Be sure all of your physicians and nurses know what medications you have

-- Be sure all of your doctors know of any allergies you may have to medications,
+- Be sure all of your physicians and nurses know of any allergies you may

 - When you are brought medications or IV fluids, ask your health care provider